We read a thousand books to glean a thousand morsels with which to discern, devise, design, and, in practice, implement our own life philosophy.

 We model, teach, and mentor with our actions, outlined by letters and symbols, not driven by them.

 This day is a limited, one-time-only contract, full of agreements, offerings, and the possibilities of expiry dates from that which came before.
-We pull forward too much of the used and previously owned.
+We bring forward too much of the used and previously owned.

 It’s hard work to buy presence.
 But, perhaps, the words and phrases, poems and prose, distillations and syntheses of the capable creatives operating in parallel, or at temporal adjuncts, may gift us something important and useful.